Prior Approval Request (PAR) Process

 Job Posting Number

-There are four value types available for Job Posting Number:
+There are five value types available for Job ID:

 - Job ID – The actual job posting number from the UT Faculty Recruitment Website, which must match the posting number of the printed posting from that site included in the PAR Packet.